 Frequently asked questions

 We get asked a lot of questions about how the Summer of Tech works.
 We’ve put together the most commonly asked questions to help you along.
-If you still have more questions, don’t hesitate to contact us.
+If you still have more questions, check out our Ultimate Guide To Getting An Internship for more tips, and don’t hesitate to contact us.

 What is a Summer of Tech Internship?